facebook/prophet/docs/_docs/handling_impact_of_covid-19.md

-* Online activity - media (Netflix, YouTube, etc.) consumption, e-commerce (Amazon, eBay) purchases, social media - spiking.
+* Online activity spiking - media (Netflix, YouTube, etc.) consumption, e-commerce (Amazon, eBay) purchases, social media, etc.

-* Physical activity - restaurant visits, cinema sales, etc. - declining heavily.
+* Physical activity declining heavily - restaurant visits, cinema sales, etc.

-Along with a heavy increase or decline around the time of the lockdown, most of these time series would also afterwards maintain a higher or lower level than historically.
-These levels may fluctuate again as lockdowns are loosened and tightened.
+Along with a heavy increase or decline around the time of the lockdown, most of these time series would also afterwards maintain a higher or lower average level compared to pre-COVID.
+These levels may fluctuate again as lockdowns are loosened and tightened in response to outbreaks, or with the rollout of vaccines.

-Finally, seasonality patterns could have changed: for example, people may have consumed less media (in total hours) on weekdays compared to weekends before the COVID lockdowns, but during lockdowns weekday consumption could be much closer to weekend consumption.
+Finally, seasonal patterns could have changed: for example, people may have consumed less media (in total hours) on weekdays compared to weekends before the COVID lockdowns, but during lockdowns weekday consumption could be much closer to weekend consumption.